 In 2010, Warren and I left Montreal for an open-ended journey to visit social change projects in Africa and India, eventually putting down roots in Cape Town, South Africa where we continue to grow the work of Organization Unbound.

 A few random facts about me: I am an avid fan of bicycle-centric cities and excited to see the use of bicycles as a form of transportation gaining momentum in Cape Town.
 I crave dialogue, community, and crossing societal divides.
 My favourite quote of late: “Don’t ask yourself what the world needs.
 Ask yourself what makes you come alive, and then go and do that.
 Because what the world needs is people who have come alive.” – civil rights leader Howard Thurman

 Warren (Rennie) Nilsson :: warren(at)organizationunbound.org

-I have worked with social purpose organizations in North America, Africa, and India and prior to entering academia I spent ten years in the community development sector in the United States.
+I have worked with social purpose organizations in North America, Africa, and India and have a passion for connecting my academic research to practitioner-driven social initiatives.
+Prior to entering academia I spent ten years in the community development sector in the United States.

-Jonathan Glencross :: jonathan (at) organizationunbound.org
+Jonathan Glencross :: jonathan.glencross(at)gmail.com

 I joined Organization Unbound in 2011 when I found myself having too many answers and not enough questions.
 As a member of the core team, I helped to expand Organization Unbound’s global reach and accessibility through the creation of on-line materials, such as the social innovation from the inside out video and a series of self-guided sessions, which makes it easier for anyone – regardless of their formal role – to bring the practice of expressive change into their organization.